Content

 If you’re using Ozempic for weight loss or diabetes management, your healthcare provider has likely already suggested a balanced, healthy meal plan.

-Healthy eating doesn’t just benefit your waistline but your hairline too.
+Healthy eating benefits not only your waistline but also your hairline.
 Since nutrient deficiencies can cause hair loss, a balanced diet can help you avoid this type of hair loss.

-This looks like a variety of fruits and vegetables, high-quality protein sources, nuts, legumes, and some healthy fats.
-Plus plenty of water, of course!
+This includes a variety of fruits and vegetables, high-quality protein sources, nuts, legumes, and some healthy fats — plus plenty of water, of course!

 If your nutrient levels still aren’t where they need to be, supplements might be the answer.
 Our biotin gummies, for example, contain plenty of hair-loving nutrients like vitamin D and B vitamins.